maxtkc/mvths-wiki/docs/070xn-sumo-single-supply.rst

 Set Up
 ~~~~~~~~~
 #.
-Download a program that controls your motors in some fashion.
+Write a program that controls your motors in some fashion.
 #.
 Unplug your Metro Mini from the USB port.
 #.
 Confirm that your power supply is still set to 8 volts.
 #.
 Turn off your power supply, but leave the connections from the power supply to the board intact.